How to Find Out if a Personal Trainer Is Certified

 Check out the references for the personal trainer.
 Find out if the work performed lives up to the credentials on the certificate.
 Asking previous clients how the personal trainer helped them out tells a lot.

-When five clients mention the great results they attained with a particular client and how nice of a person he/she is, the chances are the same quality of training will continue with you.
+When five clients mention the great results they attained with a particular trainer and how nice of a person he/she is, the chances are the same quality of training will continue with you.

 In some cases, you could contact previous employers if the trainer worked for a gym or other facility.
 Maybe the payment requirements for a particular training require, say, a six-month commitment and a contract.